sonicstorm/site-builder/README.md

 Introduction
 ------------
 Site Builder is a HTML5 Website Builder written in PHP.
-Site Builder is used to build amazing Web 3.0 HTML5 Applications.
+Site Builder is used to build amazing Web 3.0 HTML5 Applications that work both on Desktop and Mobile Browsers.

 Installation
 ------------